 Norway's fish farming communities are to receive a funding boost, as the Norwegian government commits an additional NOK 900 million to the Aquaculture Fund.

-The new Fisheries and Oceans Minister Cecilie Myrseth announced the move, expanding the 2023 budget to a total of NOK 1.4 billion that will be paid out to municiapalities and county councils that facilitate aquaculture activities.
+The new Fisheries and Oceans Minister Cecilie Myrseth announced the move, expanding the 2023 budget to a total of NOK 1.4 billion that will be paid out to municipalities and county councils that facilitate aquaculture activities.

 "The government is concerned that the community's rich resources should contribute to building coastal communities and ensuring welfare.
 The local communities that facilitate aquaculture should get more in return," Myrseth said in a Norwegian-language statement.